wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 So for all of the tech writers in Wechaty:

 - Get the first 40% stipends after submitting the mid-term blog and reviewed by volunteers and mentors.
-- Get the remainig 60% stipends after they submitting the final-term blog and reviewed by volunteers and mentors.
+- Get the remaining 60% stipends after they submitting the final-term blog and reviewed by volunteers and mentors.

-Tech writers can submit expenses on [Wechaty-GSod-Opencollective](https://opencollective.com/google-season-of-docs/expenses/new), see more at [Opencollective docs about expences and getting paid](https://docs.opencollective.com/help/expenses-and-getting-paid/expenses)
+Tech writers can submit expenses on [Wechaty-GSod-Opencollective](https://opencollective.com/google-season-of-docs/expenses/new), see more at [Opencollective docs about expenses and getting paid](https://docs.opencollective.com/help/expenses-and-getting-paid/expenses)

 ## Performance